jasonbeverage/cesium-particle-blog/index.md

 **Color**

-As we've already seen, the *image* property determines which texture to use for the particles.
-That image can be modulated with a color, which can change over the particles lifetime, to produce a more interesting effect.
+In addition to the base particle texture specified with the *image* property, particles can be styled with a color which can change over the particles lifetime.
+This helps create more dynamic-looking effects.

-For example, let's make the fire particles redish when they are born and then transition to a partially transparent yellow as they die.
-Add the following settings to your particleSystem.
+For example, the following code will make the fire particles redish when they are born and then transition to a partially transparent yellow as they die:

 ```
 particleSystem : {